nusenu/ansible-relayor/README.md

         - instance 1: ORPort 9000, DirPort 9001
         - instance 2: ORPort 9100, DirPort 9101

-* `tor_ips`
+* `tor_v4ips`
-    - If you want to use only specific IP addresses for Tor.
+    - If you want to use only specific IPv4 addresses for Tor.
     - Makes only sense in host_vars context.

 * `tor_maxips`